t0pth4t/iwishiknewbefore/source/_posts/book-reports.md

 # Brain Myths Exploded: Lessons from Neuroscience
 - Actually a lot of information I had not heard in this and some pretty interesting insights.
 Worth looking at the PDF on Audible

+# Quiet
+- Interesting point about how the desire for extroversion is a modern invention.
+- Book was mostly focused on the "good" traits that introverts posses and how it makes introverts equal or better than extroverts in certain areas.
+Left me thinking ..no duh.. throughout.